Check out my recipe for making Ninja Creami Apple Cobbler Ice Cream!

 - Place the container into the Ninja Creami and then process on "ICE CREAM."

 - If the ice cream is dry or crumbly looking, pour in a tablespoon or two of milk and then re-spin.
-You may have to repeat this process a couple of times.
+If the ice cream looks more like dippin dots, (little balls of ice cream), re-spin without adding liquid.

 - Dig a well down the center of the ice cream and pour in the granola and caramel sauce.
 Process on mix-ins.